 How to Create Engaging Content that gets your Audience to take Action

-Today I’m sharing a video that I recorded several years ago while in snowy Toronto for attending a Mastermind with one of my business mentors Stu McLaren.
+Today I’m sharing a video that I recorded several years ago while in snowy Toronto attending a Mastermind with one of my business mentors, Stu McLaren.
 It’s a summary of the important steps to creating content that actually gets your audience to take action.
-Not just “oh, that’s interesting” then they move on by.
+Not just “oh, that’s interesting” but then they move right on by and forget all about you.

-Sometimes with these things, people are looking for the NEW shiny strategy, but because I have been running my business for over 11 years there are not a lot of genuinely new things I learn these days – instead I tend to hear the same information in different ways depending on where I’m at in my business.
+It can be all too easy to fall into the trap of looking for the NEW shiny strategy, but because I have been running my business for over 12 years there are not a lot of genuinely new things I learn these days – instead I tend to hear the same information in different ways depending on where I’m at in my business.

 Often what I get is a reminder of something I learned previously that I was not ready to implement at the time I first heard it.

-So here is a reminder of how to create content designed to get your audience to take action.
+So here is a 5 Step reminder of how to create content designed to get your audience to take action.

 1. Have a Catchy, Compelling Hook

 This is your Headline or Title.
-Unless someone is a “super-fan” who will consume abolustely anything you put out, you need to be capturing your audience’s attention with a compelling headline, and hooking them in so they can hear what you have to share.
+Unless someone is a “super-fan” who will consume absolutely anything you put out, you need to be capturing your audience’s attention with a compelling headline, and hooking them in so they actively want to hear what you have to share.

-The title of this video & blog is a an example of that.
+The title of this video & blog is a an example of compelling hook – because it did, didn’t it?

 2. Tell a Story

-Stories really engage people’s attention on a deeper emotional level than if you were just sharing information alone.
-So if you can start by telling a story – this could be your own story (with this video I started by telling you about my Mastermind, and showed you where it took place).
+Stories engage people’s attention on a deeper emotional level than when you just share information alone.
+So if you can, start by telling a story.
+This could be your own story (with this video I started by telling you about my Mastermind, and showed you where it took place).
 Or it could be a story about a client or someone else you know.
-When you bring your teaching to life with a story it will be more likely that people will engage with and also remember what you have taught.
+When you bring your teaching to life with a story it’s more likely that people will engage with and also remember what you have taught.
 The more specific the details in the story are, the more effective it will be.

-You want to share between 1-3 pieces of teaching content maximum.
-1 lesson or 3 pieces of content.
+Your aim is to share between 1-3 pieces of teaching content maximum.
+So 1 key lesson or 3 pieces of content.
 If you share too much you’ll find people don’t take any of it in.
-If you want to have an impact then less is usually more.
+It’s true that if you want to have an impact then less is usually more.

 4. Summarise

-Once you have taught your content, go back and summarize.
+Once you have taught your content, go back and summarise what you’ve just told them.
 This will embed the teaching you have just taught and it gives your audience time to absorb what they have heard.
-Remember this catchphrase:
+Remember this marketing catchphrase that’s been around a long time:

 “Tell ’em what you’re going to tell them.
 Tell them.
 Then tell them what you’ve just told them”.